 At 5:00PM came the blessed massage and a post-exercise swoon.
-Afterwards, a soaking bath with aromatic soaps and oils, a shower, and dressing for dinner almost completed the day.
-The first week, I made my way to the dining room by holding onto BOTH the wall and the ancient banister, negotiating one step at a time.
+A soaking bath with aromatic soaps and oils, a shower, and dressing for dinner almost completed the day.
+The first week, I made my way downstairs to the dining room holding onto both the wall and the ancient wooden banister, negotiating one step at a time.
 Pausing halfway down to admire candles on the landing gave ache-y muscles a tiny rest.

-Now I sometimes go back to Lauzerte to help with organizational projects in the big stone house.
-A couple of years later, after reading THE CHINA STUDY by Campbell & Campbell, Libby embraced vegan cuisine and the menus at Camp changed overnight.
+After I was a guest, Libby read The China Study by Campbell & Campbell.
+The menus changed overnight as she embraced all vegan cuisine.
 She took charge of the kitchen, planning and preparing all meals.
-It was nearly impossible to find a French vegan chef in the countryside.
 The food was still amazing and few guests complained.
-Online reviews rave about the meals and the hard-earned body changes that are typical after a week’s stay.
+Online reviews raved about the meals and the hard-earned body changes typical after a weeklong stay.

 With a few ingredients and a food processor, Cashew Ricotta can be made in a flash.
-It’s a satisfyingly delicious alternative to hummus since it is also vegetable protein.
-As well as on sandwiches and toast, it can be used as a dip for crudités, breadsticks, crackers, as a topping on baked or boiled potatoes, even hardboiled eggs.
-It’s probably pretty incredible on French fries but I haven’t tried that, yet.
-Good-bye forever, Hellman’s Mayo and Miracle Whip!
+It’s a wonderful alternative to hummus since it is also vegetable protein.
+As well as on sandwiches and toast, it can be used as a dip for crudités, breadsticks, crackers, a topping on baked or boiled potatoes, even hardboiled eggs.
+It’s probably pretty incredible with French fries but I haven’t tried that, yet.
+Good-bye forever store-bought mayo!
 This spread could easily be mass marketed, but the best way to enjoy it is to make your own, à la Libby.

 CASHEW RICOTTA– Sandwich Spread

 - 3 garlic cloves [can be roasted too]